close

 Perhaps an example could clarify things better – for example, is the keyword that drives traffic to them more about category knowledge?
 Or is it driving purchase behaviour?
 Since that level of access is not available, assumptions should be made and tested.

-Search intent is broadly around four points – information, navigation, commercial and comparisons.
-Each of these quadrants have keywords that relate closely to one of these stages.
+Search intent is broadly around four points: information, navigation, commercial, and comparisons.
+Keywords in each quadrant relate closely to one of these stages.

 In the early stages, it could be more about gathering information and navigation.
-But as the user comes closer to a sale or conversion, the commercial pages related to pricing and comparisons with other products indicate greater purchase intent.
+But as the user approaches a sale or conversion, the commercial pages related to pricing and comparisons with other products indicate greater purchase intent.

 How should social ‘proof’ be worked?